Jackal: Profile and Information

 Species

-The side-striped jackal is distinct from other jackals, it inhabits wooded areas.
-It is less aggressive compared to other jackals, and it preys mostly on smaller animal than large mammals.
+The side-striped jackal is distinct from other jackals; it inhabits wooded areas.
+It is less aggressive than other jackals and preys mostly on smaller animals than large mammals.
 They can be found in the central and southern parts of Africa.

 The golden jackals are the most rampant of all jackals.
 They are known to be more related to wolves than jackals.
 They can be found in the southeastern part of Europe, south Asia, western Asia, and the Middle East.